 Along with attending their laboratory weekly meeting, students attend the program weekly meetings and seminars.
 Faculty speakers educate students on various scientific topics such as neural stem cells, plant signaling pathways, and DNA repair as well as career-focused discussions regarding future directions as scientists and doctors.
 Some students give an oral presentation on their research project focusing on the objectives and significance of their project, methods, results, conclusions, and projections for future directions of the project.
 Student presenters describe their research in an organized presentation and the students attending the meeting are further educated on the various research topics conducted at City of Hope.

 Every year, we encourage Summer Student Academy alumni to present at the annual Southern California Conference for Undergraduate Research (SCCUR).
 This allows their research to reach a broader audience, and provides another opportunity for students to practice communicating their findings to an audience.
 These students join others in presenting research in the disciplines of science, social science and engineering, and humanities.
-From Summer 2013 four students presented their Academy research; 2 poster presentations and 2 oral presentations.
+From Summer 2014 three students presented their Academy research; 3 poster presentations.

 In order to foster a community atmosphere amongst the Summer Academy Students, a number of social activities were offered including the following: